- Effective relationships and good practice in the workplace help organisations succeed and the economy grow.

 What we do

 - We improve employment relations and prevent conflict by producing statutory Codes of Practice and advice and guidance to help employers, for example on how to write an employment contract or handle discipline and grievance.

 - We promote good practice by offering tailored training based on our respected guidance; we provide online training through the Acas Learning OnLine site and other tools for organisations to diagnose themselves; and we offer a range of training courses and employer network forums.
 Last year we trained around 30,000 people.

 - When problems start to emerge, or people want help on their situation, we provide employers and employees with free impartial expert advice through our Helpline and Helpline Online services.
 Last year we handled over one million calls and queries through the Helpline (0300 123 1100) and Helpline Online, and around 86% of callers were able to take clear action based on our advice.

 - We provide an individual conciliation service.
-When conflict does arise, anybody planning to lodge a claim with the Employment Tribunal must first notify Acas will help both sides reach a mutually acceptable solution, which avoids the potential cost, time and stress of the tribunal system.
+When conflict does arise, anybody planning to lodge a claim with the Employment Tribunal must first notify Acas.
+Our role is to help both sides reach a mutually acceptable solution, which avoids the potential cost, time and stress of the tribunal system.

 - If we are unable to help those involved reach a solution, the matter can still go to a Tribunal.
 We can continue to offer conciliation services right up to the hearing date.

 - We also provide collective conciliation services to help employers and employees' representatives (Trade Unions) to reach agreement on issues affecting groups of employees, such as pay, and terms and conditions.
 In 2013-14 we conciliated in around 850 cases, successfully helping resolve 94% of these.
 We also help organisations and Trade Unions with joint problem solving and to negotiate more effectively.

 - Using evidence gathered in our work to prevent and resolve conflicts, we are uniquely able to identify new and emerging employment issues.
 We also commission research and consult with partners to build and share further insights.